-When the Apaana path ends, and the Praana path has not risen in the heart, that is called the state of Kumbhaka experienced by Yogis.
+When the Apaana path ends, and the Praana-path has not risen in the heart, then that state is known as the 'state of Kumbhaka' experienced by the Yogis.

-(Yogis experience a different state of Kumbhaka, and not just the suspension of breath.
+[Yogis experience a different state of Kumbhaka, and not just the suspension of breath.

 When the Apaana path of the mind is kept outside and is not taken inside, then it is a suspended state where the world-existence is nil.
-This is the Kumbhaka state of the Yogis.)
+This is the Kumbhaka state of the Yogis.]